GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 These two classes allow you to create multiple state machines in your projects, each with its own set of states.
 You can also code individual states to be pluggable and reusable across different state machines.

-Let's see how to code it with a simple example: a character that can stand idle, run, and jump.
+Let's see how to do this with a simple example: a character that can stand idle, run, and jump.
 We'll start with the `State` class as the state machine depends on it.

 ### The state class